aspeakman/SolisControl/README.md

 ### Description

-The app sets inverter charge and discharge times daily just before the start of the Octopus Flux cheap and peak rate periods (defined in the configuration - see below).
+The app sets inverter charge (and discharge) times daily just before the start of the Octopus Flux cheap and peak rate periods.
+It runs a defined number of
+minutes (_cron_before_) these periods.
 The duration of each charge or discharge episode takes into account the solar forecast and the current battery charge level.

-Yous should work out the following values depending on your household usage.
+You should work out the following values depending on your household usage:

 * _morning_requirement_
 is the target energy 'reserve' you want to have in place after your morning cheap rate.
-The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging.
+The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging. **Set this to zero if you don't want any charging to take place**

 * _evening_requirement_
 is the target energy 'reserve' you want to